stevavoliajvar/stop_cloudflare/ACTION.md

 </summary>

 - Tell others around you about the dangers of Cloudflare.
-But don't talk with NSA employee; you'll be _definitely_ [marked](https://news.slashdot.org/comments.pl?sid=15426596&cid=59534554)... just kidding!

 - Help improve this repository, both the lists, the arguments against it and the details.